-The Course Advisors in the School of Law can assist you in a variety of ways from planning your degree to helping with special applications regarding your course of study.
+The Student Advisors in the School of Law can assist you in a variety of ways from planning your degree to helping with special applications regarding your course of study.

-For appointments on other days please book an online appointment, see details below.
+Student Advisors are located on Level 3, Meremere Building.
+Please book an online appointment, see details below.

 How we can help

 Appointments are the ideal way to:

 - Check if you will meet degree requirements (points check, double degree cross-credits)